thandora/pandas-notes/README.md

 ## TODO - in order of priority

-- Finish remaining sections (7 onwards)
+- Finish remaining sections (9 onwards)
-- welp. pandas docs use indexes for referring to the plural of indices.
-I used indices.
-Replace all indices.
 - Convert comments to md for pandas_02 and pandas_03
+- Add example for adding columns using .concat and adding rows using indexing for pandas_06.

 ## Table of Contents